Experimental Drug Reverses Hair Loss and Skin Damage in Mice

 The last Posts from "Surgical Aesthetics Magazine"

-- Hitting the Mark
+- Taking the Leap

 The headlines of Master Doctor

 Researchers found another medicinal plant that can help lower your cholesterol and triglyceride levels: the Indian gooseberry , also known as amla.
 The researchers conducted a...